Sarawak: History

-The discovery of antimony ore in the Kuching region led Pangeran Indera Mahkota, a representative of the Sultan of Brunei, to increase development in the territory between 1824 and 1830.
+The discovery of antimony ore in the Kuching region led Pengiran Indera Mahkota, a representative of the Sultan of Brunei, to increase development in the territory between 1824 and 1830.
 Increasing antimony production in the region led the Brunei Sultanate to demand higher taxes, which ultimately led to civil unrest.
-In 1839, Sultan Omar Ali Saifuddin II (1827–1852) assigned his uncle Pangeran Muda Hashim the task of restoring order but his inability to do so caused him to request the aid of British sailor James Brooke.
+In 1839, Sultan Omar Ali Saifuddin II (1827–1852) assigned his uncle Pengiran Muda Hashim the task of restoring order but his inability to do so caused him to request the aid of British sailor James Brooke.
 Brooke's success in quelling the revolt was rewarded with antimony, property and the governorship of Sarawak, which at that time consisted only of a small area centred on Kuching.

 The Brooke family, later called the White Rajahs, set about expanding the territory they had been ceded.

-With expansion came the need for efficient governance and thus, beginning in 1841, Sarawak was separated into the first of its administrative divisions with currency, the Sarawak dollar, beginning circulation in 1858.
+With expansion came the need for efficient governance and thus, beginning in 1841, Sarawak was separated into the first of its administrative divisions and the Sarawak dollar, entered circulation in 1858.
 By 1912, a total of five divisions had been established in Sarawak, each headed by a Resident.
 The Brooke family generally practised a paternalistic form of government with minimal bureaucracy, but were pressured to establish some form of legal framework.
-Since they were unfamiliar with local customs, the Brooke government created an advisory Supreme Council, mostly consisting of Malay chiefs, to provide guidance.
-This council is the oldest state legislative assembly in Malaysia, with the first General Council meeting taking place at Bintulu in 1867.
-In 1928, a Judicial Commissioner, Thomas Stirling Boyd, was appointed as the first legally trained judge.
+Since they were unfamiliar with local customs, the Brooke government created an advisory Supreme Council, mostly consisting of Malay chiefs.
+This council is the oldest state legislative assembly in Malaysia, with the first general council meeting taking place at Bintulu in 1867.
+In 1928, a judicial commissioner, Thomas Stirling Boyd, was appointed as the first legally trained judge.
 A similar system relating to matters concerning various Chinese communities was also formed.
-Members of the local community were encouraged by the Brooke regime to focus on particular functions within the territory: the Ibans and other Dayak people were hired as militia while Malays were primarily administrators.
+Members of the local community were encouraged by the Brooke regime to focus on particular functions within the territory; the Ibans and other Dayak people were hired as militia while Malays were primarily administrators.
 Chinese, both local and immigrant, were mostly employed in plantations, mines and as bureaucrats.
 Expanding trade led to the formation of the Borneo Company Limited in 1856.
 The company was involved in a wide range of businesses in Sarawak including trade, banking, agriculture, mineral exploration, and development.

 Between 1853 and 1862, there were a number of uprisings against the Brooke government but all were successfully contained with the aid of local tribes.
 To guard against future uprisings, a series of forts were constructed to protect Kuching, including Fort Margherita, completed in 1871.
 By that time Brooke's control of Sarawak was such that defences were largely unnecessary.